-Our products are made with porous materials that interact with the wind to reduce its velocity / turbulence intensity.
+Our products are made with porous materials that interact with the wind to manage both velocity and turbulence.
 Porous materials have benefits for airflow control by introducing a fluid permeable medium that modifies boundary layer, shear layer, and wake characteristics.
 Incoming turbulence is absorbed by the material and there is a designed amount of air flow-through.
-In addition, surface interaction with the soft pile fibers reduces wind velocity and the intensity of rotational flows - further reducing air pressure fluctuations.
+In addition, surface interaction with the soft fibers reduces velocity / rotational intensity.

 Our products reduce wind velocity and turbulence intensity.

 And move the modified / weaker flow away from the outer ear.

 Academic research supports utilizing porous pile materials to reduce wind turbulence and aerodynamic noise.
 As shown in the graphic below (5 m/s wind speed): "It is remarkable that the near-wall flow is very calm for the case of pile-fabric.
 We see that the separated shear layer is thicker and weaker for the pile-fabric compared with the smooth case.
 In fact, the streamwise position where the shear fluctuations become maximum is located at about x/d=2.5 for the pile-fabric while it is about x/d=0.4 for the smooth surface." - a)

 Flow visualization at 20 mph to verify the above turbulence distribution.

 As demonstrated above, pile material significantly modifies downstream flow.